SKIMMYGUPTA/Redmine/README.md

 All your issue details will be listed under the Status it is currently deployed in.
 You can drag the issues from one column to other to update its status.

-- Has work-in-progress limits.
+-  ✅ Has work-in-progress limits.
-- Multiple boards and live search on board
+-  ✅ Multiple boards and live search on board
-- Displays tags and images on the board
+-  ✅Displays tags and images on the board
-- Issues and Comments can be added from the board
+-  ✅Issues and Comments can be added from the board
-- Displaying and Editing Checklist on the Agile board.
+-  ✅Displaying and Editing Checklist on the Agile board.
-- Can  adjust  the  plugin  setting  for  any  methodology  /process  or  workflow  that  your organization uses.
+-  ✅Can  adjust  the  plugin  setting  for  any  methodology  /process  or  workflow  that  your organization uses.

 ![](./assets/Aspose.Words.3f0eefbd-f3e0-4459-a05a-4768b50eea9b.013.jpeg)

 You can also view the Agile charts by clicking on Charts at the top-right corner and apply Filters as per your needs.
 Charts can be used to respond any unforeseen circumstances in your development process.

-**BURNDOWN CHARTS:**
+**BURNDOWN CHARTS📈**

 Shows the amount of work that has been completed in an epic or sprint, and the total work remaining.
 They are used to predict your team’s likelihood of completing their work in the time available and are great for keeping the team aware of any scope creep that occurs.

 ![](./assets/Aspose.Words.3f0eefbd-f3e0-4459-a05a-4768b50eea9b.014.png)

-**BURNUP CHART:**
+**BURNUP CHART📊**

 It shows the project progress over time.
 There are two main lines shown on the chart: one is for the total project work planned and the other for tracking the work completed to date.
 The chart slopes downward over the Sprint duration and across Story points completed.

 ![](./assets/Aspose.Words.3f0eefbd-f3e0-4459-a05a-4768b50eea9b.015.png)

-**CUMULATIVE FLOW:**
+**CUMULATIVE FLOW📉**

 It lets the team visualize the progress of their projects.
 Teams can monitor the flow of work through its stages and gives the user the ability to predict blockers or disruptions in the progress of work.

 ![](./assets/Aspose.Words.3f0eefbd-f3e0-4459-a05a-4768b50eea9b.016.jpeg)

-**VELOCITY:**
+**VELOCITY🏃‍♂️**

 The chart shows how many issues were created and closed over time.